Inigo Jones: Architecture

 In September 1615, Jones was appointed Surveyor-General of the King's Works, marking the beginning of Jones's career in earnest.
 Fortunately, both James I and Charles I spent lavishly on their buildings, contrasting hugely with the economical court of Elizabeth I. As the King's Surveyor, Jones built some of his key buildings in London.
 In 1616, work began on the Queen's House, Greenwich, for James I's wife, Anne.
 With the foundations laid and the first storey built, work stopped suddenly when Anne died in 1619.
 Jones provided a design for the queen's funeral hearse or catafalque, but it was not implemented.
 Work at Greenwich resumed in 1629, this time for Charles I's Queen, Henrietta Maria.
 It was finished in 1635 as the first strictly classical building in England, employing ideas found in the architecture of Palladio and ancient Rome.
 This is Jones's earliest-surviving work.

 Between 1619 and 1622, the Banqueting House in the Palace of Whitehall was built, a design derived from buildings by Scamozzi and Palladio, to which a ceiling painted by Peter Paul Rubens was added several years later.
 The Whitehall palace was one of several projects where Jones worked with his personal assistant and nephew by marriage John Webb.

-The Queen's Chapel, St. James's Palace, was built between 1623 and 1627, for Charles I's Roman Catholic wife, Henrietta Maria of France.
+The Queen's Chapel, St. James's Palace, was built between 1623 and 1627, initially for Charles I's proposed bride, the Roman Catholic Infanta Maria Anna of Spain, and then for Charles I's wife, Henrietta Maria of France.
 Parts of the design originate in the Pantheon of ancient Rome and Jones evidently intended the church to evoke the Roman temple.
 These buildings show the realization of a mature architect with a confident grasp of classical principles and an intellectual understanding of how to implement them.

-The other project in which Jones was involved is the design of Covent Garden square.
+The other project in which Jones was involved is the design of Covent Garden Square.
 He was commissioned by the Earl of Bedford to build a residential square, which he did along the lines of the Italian piazza of Livorno.
 It is the first regularly planned square in London.
 The Earl felt obliged to provide a church and he warned Jones that he wanted to economise.
 He told him to simply erect a "barn" and Jones's oft-quoted response was that his lordship would have "the finest barn in Europe".
 In the design of St Paul's, Jones faithfully adhered to Vitruvius's design for a Tuscan temple and it was the first wholly and authentically classical church built in England.
 The inside of St Paul's, Covent Garden was gutted by fire in 1795, but externally it remains much as Jones designed it and dominates the west side of the piazza.